kdottiemo/git-novice-develop-gitlab/_episodes/08-collab.md

 > With GitLab, it is possible to comment the diff of a commit.
 Over the line of
 > code to comment, a blue comment icon appears to open a comment window.
 >
-> The Collaborator posts its comments and suggestions using GitHub interface.
+> The Collaborator posts its comments and suggestions using GitLab interface.
 {: .challenge}

 > ## Version History, Backup, and Version Control